morkin1792/sec-notes/external.md

     - censys

 ### reverse dns lookup
+* **⚠️ TIP: This step is important to identify third-party hosts.
+For instance, if an IP address is being resolved to cloudfront.net, this host is managed by amazon, so it is better to avoid infrastructure scans/tests on it.**
 * `host -t ptr IP`
 * https://github.com/hakluke/hakrevdns
    * `function prips() { nmap -sL -n $1 | awk '/Nmap scan report/{print $NF}' }`